matrix-org/matrix-spec-proposals/proposals/3862-event-match-almost-anything.md

 - Strings are converted into case-insensitive strings (this already happens today)
 - `true` / `false` become `"true"` / `"false"`
 - Integers such as `123` become `"123"`
+  - Implementations should take care to perform the conversion without adding formatting (such as thousands separators) and without shortening the result (e.g. through exponential representation).
+The final string should match the pattern `^-?(0|[1-9][0-9]*)$`.
+This aligns with the number format enforced by [canonical JSON] itself.
 - `null` becomes `"null"`

 This transformation is applied regardless of how deeply the value is